dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-03-18-entrowaare.md

 Dell: no place where I could see their offering, so level was equal with Entroware.
 [Ministry of freedom](https://minifree.org/product/libreboot-x200/): Very nice idea, might consider them if a local (UK) manufacturer was not available.
 The idea of fixing the BIOS is a very clever one.

+Dell: http://arstechnica.co.uk/information-technology/2016/03/dells-skylake-xps-13-precision-workstations-now-come-with-ubuntu-preinstalled/ I had investigated this option in the past.
+Generally I found Dell's Ubuntu laptops pricey.
+Did not like the fact that being a generally available and popular brand, there was no place where I could touch a machine lift it and get a feel of it.
+This levels the field compared to other companies a lot since you buy in both cases something that you do not exactly know how it is until unbox time.

+I do not remember how the company surfaced to my attention, I think from this list: http://linuxpreloaded.com/ while evaluating all available UK options.

 ## Let's hold our breath a bit

 Took a bit to be delivered.
 This is not a minus; From the order updates I understood that a person assembled the laptop then handled it over to someone else to install the software.